matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

   - the ID as a UTF-8 string
 - the first key, as 32 bytes.
 The key to use depends on the mode field:
   - if `0x00` or `0x01`, then the current user's own master cross-signing public key
-  - if `0x02`, then the current device's device key
+  - if `0x02`, then the current device's Ed25519 signing key
 - the second key, as 32 bytes.
 The key to use depends on the mode field:
   - if `0x00`, then what the device thinks the other user's master cross-signing key is
-  - if `0x01`, then what the device thinks the other device's device key is
+  - if `0x01`, then what the device thinks the other device's Ed25519 signing key is
   - if `0x02`, then what the device thinks the user's master cross-signing key is
 - a random shared secret, as a byte string.
 It is suggested to use a secret